takam5f2/ros2_subscription_examples/README.md

  ros2 run intra_process_examples two_node_pipeline_timer
 ```

 It has no particular option.
-ID of the thread which executes a timer callback function and that of the thread which executes a subscription callback function are displayed in this program.
-The IDs should match.
+A cyclic timer invokes the corresponding callback function.
+Another callback function, which is corresponding to the subscription, is called from the timer based callback function if a incoming message arrives.  `two_node_pipeline_timer` shows two thread ID (TID); one is printed out from the timer based callback function and the other is from the subscription based one.
+They should be same number because their callback function should be executed on a same thread.

 ### `waitset_examples`